APEM-LTD/hetoolkit/index.md

 ## Overview

-The `hetoolkit` package comprises a collection of 23 functions, developed by APEM LTD on behalf of the Environment Agency, to assemble, process, visualise and model hydro-ecological data.
+The `hetoolkit` package comprises a collection of 23 functions, developed by APEM Ltd on behalf of the Environment Agency, to assemble, process, visualise and model hydroecological (HE) data.
 The full set of functions are listed under the Reference tab above.
 Note that they include deprecated versions of three functions that are retained for back-compatibility.

 ## Background

 There is growing awareness of the need for better empirical evidence in water resources decision-making.
 HE modelling is an emerging field that offers the opportunity to develop statistically powerful tools to predict the ecological impacts of water resources activities, such as abstraction, by relating data on an ecological receptor to antecedent hydrological (plus other environmental) predictors.
-The most powerful models are those that 'pool' data from multiple sites that span the environmental gradient(s) of interest (e.g. abstraction pressure) to create a large calibration dataset, making it possible to predict the ecological impacts of changes in flow under a range of environmental conditions.
+The most powerful models are those that ‘pool’ data from multiple sites that span the environmental gradient(s) of interest (e.g. abstraction pressure) to create a large calibration dataset, making it possible to predict the ecological impacts of changes in flow under a range of environmental conditions.

 HE modelling has various areas of intended application, from no deterioration investigations and water company drought plan environmental assessments to local flow constraint proposals.
 Any water company or consultant using the toolkit for an official purpose such as these should first ensure they are familiar with the relevant statutory guidance and other Environment Agency publications.
+They may also find the FAQs tab above helpful.

 Short of full HE model development and beyond the specific field of hydroecology, the `hetoolkit` package has various potential uses, such as collating Environment Agency monitoring data, summarising flow data and pairing environmental and ecological datasets.

 ## Workflow